Frequently Asked Questions

 What does the Executive Board do?

 The Executive Board meets monthly to review the practical, administrative and financial state of the Union.
-They make decisions that impact the day-to-day operation of the Local and report to the membership at the quarterly membership meetings.
+They make decisions that impact the day-to-day operation of the Local and report to the membership at the bi-monthly membership meetings.